calledit/termkit/README.md

 # WebKit based browser for the terminal.
-Based on nodejs, chrome-remote-interface, and blessed
+Built with nodejs, chrome-remote-interface, and blessed

 To enter a new url press the urlbar with your mouse scroll with your mouse scroll wheel or pgup and pgdown